EntropiaTeam/pocker-hands-sorter/README.md

 Suits are not validated currently, and could be each symbol.

-You should provide to input cards for two hands, separated by space, like: 'AH 9S 4D TD 8S 4H JS 3C TC 8D', where 'AH 9S 4D TD 8S' - first hand carts and '4H JS 3C TC 8D' second.
+You should provide to input cards for two hands, separated by space, like: 'AH 9S 4D TD 8S 4H JS 3C TC 8D', where 'AH 9S 4D TD 8S' - first hand cards and '4H JS 3C TC 8D' second.

-Hands are compared using rank and if ranks are equal - by higher cart value or higher cart of combination.
+Hands are compared using rank and if ranks are equal - by higher card value or higher card of combination.

 Ranks: